mighdoll/wgsl-linker/README.md

 `#import name` import code, selected by export name, from any registered module.

 [This short import syntax is convenient for small/moderate size codebases.
-But perhaps we should disallow imports w/o module specifiers because it breaks module encapsulation.
-If a third module later changes to export a function with the same name, then the original import will no longer work]
+But perhaps we should disallow imports w/o module specifiers...
+It breaks module encapsulation - if a third module later changes to export a function with the same name, then the original import will no longer work..]

 `#import name from moduleName` import code, selected by module and export name.